gavinoriley/gavinoriley.github.io/README.md

             </a>
         </div>
         <div class="caption">What is this?:</div>
-        <div class="subtext">Hamachi the Psychotic Killer is a platformer game where you play as hamachi, a once-ordinary person now possessed by a demon with a craving for souls.
-This demon influences hamachi to kill innocent civilians and flee police to empower her demonic fury, eventually to become strong enough to take over the world.
+        <div class="subtext">Hamachi the Psychotic Killer is a platformer game where you play as hamachi, a once-ordinary person now possessed by a demon with the influenced goal to kill innocent civilians, collect their souls and flee from the police to empower her demonic fury, eventually to become strong enough to take over the world.
 Sounds very dramatic huh.</div>
         <div class="video-container">
             <iframe width="560" height="315" src="https://www.youtube.com/embed/ltfQsrxRSUw?si=JsxZSltJGaohMLIy" title="Hamachi the Psychotic Killer Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
         </div>